 The family coat of arms originated in the course of the ennoblement into the Austrian knighthood (predicate “von Markhof”, 14.5.1872).

 The coat of arms is divided into two parts.
-The left side shows on a red background a silver wave bar, from which three cloverleaves sprout on the common stem – one 4-leaved, the other two 3-leaved.
+The left side shows on a red background a silver wave bar, from which three cloverleaves sprout on the common stem – one four-leaf clover, the other two 3-leaved.
 The clovers symbolize the four male and six female children of Adolf Ignaz Mautner.
-It also seems likely that the motif was inspired by the coat of arms of his birthplace Smiřice, which also depicts three cloverleaves.
-According to other sources, the cloverleaves themselves also represent the three company divisions beer, yeast and delicatessen.
+The motif was inspired by the coat of arms of his birthplace Smiřice, which also depicts three cloverleaves.

 Heraldry on its way through the Imperial Royal Monarchy has left behind a rich cultural legacy and was largely influenced by a central creative will emanating from the imperial royal capital and residence Vienna.
 The regulations of the aristocracy authority for the appearance of the coat of arms, extended over the entire territory, regardless of whether it was a coat of arms of the provinces, cities or aristocracy.
 The responsible officials, the coat of arms inspectors and censors of the Court Chancellery and the subsequent Imperial and Royal Ministry of the Interior, had gradually developed uniform regulations for the coat of arms, which were identical from Vorarlberg to Bukovina and from Bohemia to Bosnia-Herzegovina.
 Apart from the political disputes about a common national coat of arms of the Dual Monarchy from 1867, the art of the coat of arms was one of the few cultural phenomena that claimed uniform design principles across all national and religious borders.
 Even though the Habsburg Empire presented a nationally torn picture in the political sense, it was united and homogeneous in the heraldic sense.
 Although there was also something like “artistic freedom”, it was nevertheless limited.
 If new aristocrats (and thus also new bearers of coats of arms) wanted to realize their own ideas, it would happen repeatedly that they did not harmonize with the heraldic regulations.